uweeby/Insight/README.md

 # Planned Examples or WIP:
 ComplexSpawner - Create and register GameServer with GameManagerModule (almost complete)
+GameManager - Builds on ComplexSpawner to register newly spawned games to a MasterServer.
+(50% done)
+MatchMaking - Builds on GameManager to match players with existing games or spawn on demand.
+(50% done)
 Database - Working on support for MySQL and SQLite (not implemented yet)
 LoadBalancer - Track available spawners and their host health. (not implemented yet)
 AdminConsole - Simple server management from MasterServer